 Work experience in approved fitness-related agencies.
 Experience may include fitness testing, evaluation, exercise prescription, instruction, leadership or management in different settings.
 S/U grade assessment.
-Prereq: EXSC major with Sr. stndg; or cons. of prog. dir.; maybe dependent on space.
+Prereq: EXSC major with Sr. stndg; or cons. of prog. dir.; current CPR and first aid certifications.

 EXSC 187.
-Exercise for Special Populations 3 sem. hrs.
+Exercise for Special Populations

+Lecture/lab.
 A study of program modifications and techniques for various populations.
 May include the use of aquatics, and exercise prescription throughout the lifespan.
 Prereq: EXSC 115.